Schematic view of the neutron capture process by a nucleus.

 Atoms are composed of a massive, central nucleus surrounded by a swarm of fast-moving electrons.
 The nucleus is made up of protons and, in most cases, neutrons.
 Almost all of the mass (more than 99%) of...more

 The protons in the nucleus of an atom are positively charged.
-If protons interact, they are usually repelled (pushed apart) by the electromagnetic force.
-However, when two or more nuclei come very close...more
+If protons interact, they are usually pushed apart by the electromagnetic force.
+(Remember, opposite charges attract, but like charges repel!)....more

 Neutron capture can occur when a neutron approaches a nucleus close enough for nuclear forces to be effective.
 The neutron is captured and forms a heavier isotope of the capturing element.
 When the new...more

 A Supernova is a very massive star that explodes at the end of its life cycle.
-The supernova is the furnace where the heavy elements (heavier than iron) are formed by neutron capture. ...more
+The supernova is the furnace where the heavy elements (heavier than iron) are formed. ...more

 IMF stands for Interplanetary Magnetic Field.
 It is another name for the Sun's magnetic field.
 The Sun's magnetic field is huge!
 It goes beyond any of the planets.
 The Sun's magnetic field got its name...more